Spinal stenosis FAQs

+Spinal stenosis FAQs

 	Q: Where does spinal stenosis occur?

 	A: Spinal stenosis can occur in any region of the spine, from the upper (cervical) to the middle (thoracic) or lower (lumbar).
 However, it is most commonly found in the lumbar spine.

 	Q: I have exhausted conservative treatment options.
 Who and where do I turn to next to understand my symptoms and get relief from my pain?

 	Q: Does Laser Spine Institute treat spinal stenosis?

 	A: Yes.
 Spinal stenosis is one of the most common things we treat at LSI.
 Through our minimally invasive approach, we relieve pain and other symptoms of stenosis while avoiding the large incisions and long recovery periods of traditional open back procedures.

 	Q: Will my age affect my surgery?

-A: No. As long as you are medically cleared through your doctors and our LSI physicians, we can help.
+	A: No. As long as you are medically cleared through your physicians and our LSI physicians, we can help.
 We have performed surgery on patients ranging from 17 to 100 years old.

 	Q: Will my problem disappear after the surgery and how long is rehabilitation period?

 	A: Our surgeries are effective at relieving the painful symptoms of spinal stenosis — we can boast an overall 96 patient satisfaction score^ for all the conditions we treat.
 Although some patients are immediately relieved of their pain, others may take more time to heal.
 Our team of caring professionals, including physical therapists and physicians, will provide specific guidance for returning to a normal, active lifestyle as it varies for each individual and procedure.